Aristotle's conception of natural bodies is teleological.

 in the famous passage in which the character sets out his intellectual autobiography, Socrates says that

-he hoped to learn from Anaxagoras but was disappointed in this.
+his hope to learn from Anaxagoras was disappointed.
 He says that

 Anaxagoras promised to